netcorepal/netcorepal-cloud-framework/docs/content/en/code-analysis/code-flow-analysis.md

 var relationships = result.Relationships;
 ```

-> **Note**: The `GetAnalysisResult` method requires one or more assemblies as parameters that contain the code to be analyzed.
+> **Note**: The `Aggregate` method requires one or more assemblies as parameters that contain the code to be analyzed.
 You can pass the current assembly, specific business assemblies, or multiple assemblies from your project.

 ## Supported Code Patterns